 Next, we examine the performance of policies conditioned with only language, with only one demonstration, and with both (DeL-TaCo).
 The language-only policies do not involve training $f{demo}$ , and only the language instruction embeddings are fed into the policy via FiLM during training and testing.
 The demo-only policies train $f{demo}$ as shown in Algorithm 1, but during training and testing, only the demonstration embedding $z{demo}$ is passed into the policy via FiLM.
-DeL-TaCo (ours) conditions on both demonstration and language during training and testing as shown in Algorithms 1 and 2.
+Thus, our demo-only and language-only policies largely mirror the training and architecture of BC-Z (Jang et al., 2021) conditioned on demonstration or language.
+DeL-TaCo (ours) conditions on both demonstration and language during training and testing, as shown in Algorithms 1 and 2.

-When using pretrained DistilBERT as $f{lang}$ and a lightweight CNN for $f{demo}$ , DeL-TaCo achieves the highest performance, increasing the success rate of the second-best conditioning method, demonly, from 14.6% to 19.9%.
-Both methods using demonstration embeddings outperform the language-conditioned policy perhaps because a visual demonstration is important in conveying the nature of the chosen object and how the robot should manipulate it.
+When using pretrained DistilBERT as $f{lang}$ and a lightweight CNN for $f{demo}$ , DeL-TaCo achieves the highest performance, increasing the success rate of the second-best conditioning method, demoonly, from 14.6% to 19.9%, getting significantly closer to the 28.7% upper-bound attained by the one-hot oracle.
+Both methods using demonstration embeddings outperform the languageconditioned policy perhaps because a visual demonstration is important in conveying the nature of the chosen object and how the robot should manipulate it.
 Note that both the demo-only and DeL-TaCo policies train the $f{demo}$ CNN from scratch without any pretraining, so they must learn to ground object and container identifiers from training demonstrations alone.